asanetargoss/HardcoreAlchemy/README.md

   * Config settings: acquire_immediately=false, disable_morph_disguise=true, keep_morphs=false, others defaults
 * **Random respawn on death** - The Hardcore Alchemy mod is designed around hardcore respawn.
 For this, I recommend [Iberia HcA edition](https://github.com/asanetargoss/iberia/releases).

-Hardcore Alchemy also has special integration with various other mods.
+The Hardcore Alchemy mod also has special integration with various other mods.
 These mods are not required dependencies, but should be used instead of the alternatives:

 * [Hwyla](https://www.curseforge.com/minecraft/mc-mods/hwyla) - In-game overlays.
 * [Nutrition HcA Edition](https://github.com/asanetargoss/Nutrition/releases) and/or [Spice of Life](https://www.curseforge.com/minecraft/mc-mods/the-spice-of-life) - For nutrition.